ItsDanik/rfidisk/README.md

 The "a1b2c3d4" at the top will be different and is the unique ID of the NFC tag.
 Don't touch this value.
 "command": Type here the command you want to execute when this disk is inserted.
-"title": This is the first line that will be drawn on the OLED screen.
+"line1": This is the first line that will be drawn on the OLED screen.
 Usually the first two rows should be used for the title of the application.
-"subtext": This is the second line that will be drawn on the OLED screen.
+"line2": This is the second line that will be drawn on the OLED screen.
 "line3": Third line, you can use it for whatever you want, for example year of release.
 "line4": Fourth line, you can use it for developer or publisher etc.